Courses may not be offered every semester; view the course schedule pdf on the Current Students page for available options.

 Phar 5201: Applied Medical Terminology

-2 credits – Fall and Spring semesters – Completely Online
+2 credits – Fall, Spring, and Summer semesters

 Prerequisite: Basic knowledge of human anatomy and physiology